General program questions

 To be eligible for this program, the learner:

-- For those that were educated outside of the US, have approval from the WA DOH to enroll in the program
+For those who were educated outside of the US, have approval from the Washington Department of Health to enroll in the program.

 What is the cost of the program?

-- You pay only $800 for each section, and you pay as you go.
+You pay for each section, and you pay as you go.

-- You must register and pay for the Theory section (after acceptance), which will be 800.00.
+You must register and pay the charge for the Theory section after acceptance.

-- At a later date, you can then register for a skills review course with a $100 non-refundable deposit to hold your seat.
-The remaining 700 is due 10 days before the class date.
+At a later date, you can register for the skills review course with a $100 non-refundable deposit to hold your seat.
+The remaining amount is due 10 days before the class date.

-- The clinical section requires a $100 non-refundable deposit to begin the search for a placement, and the remaining balance of $700 will be due prior to starting your first clinical shift.
+The clinical section requires a $100 non-refundable deposit to begin the search for a placement, and the remaining balance will be due prior to starting your first clinical shift.